pragtical/pragtical.github.io/docs/api/process.md

 ```

 Error triggered when a process takes more time than that specified
-by the deadline parameter given on process:start(),
+by the timeout parameter given on process:start().
-its value is platform dependent, so the value declared on this
-interface does not represents the real one.

 ---